mvysny/ev-fi/_posts/2020-9-2-leaf-wheels-jacking.md

 The Nissan dealership, Motonet and also Fixus simply told me that it's not being sold in Finland, and that I should simply jack the car and risk twisting of the pinch rail.
 Probably everyone simply uses a hockey puck or similar.
-The best thing is therefore to order a pinch rail jack adapter from AliExpress or Amazon and have it delivered to Finland.
+The best thing might be to order a pinch rail jack adapter from AliExpress or Amazon and have it delivered to Finland, but that could be rather expensive.

+I tried to order something from AliExpress, but the rubber is not strong enough: it twists and bends almost to the point of the car falling off the jack stand.

+I ultimately purchased one from [Biltema's Jack Pad](https://www.biltema.fi/autoilu---mp/korjaamovarusteet/nostotyokalut/tunkit/jack-pad-2000017051) and a couple of hockey pucks - looks to be working the best.

 ## Tyres

 P205/55 R16

-## Windshield replacement
+## Windshield wiper replacement

-* Rear windshield: 250mm; I bought [Bosch Rear H250 wiper in Motonet](https://www.motonet.fi/fi/tuote/129580/Bosch-H250-takalasinpyyhin-25-cm);
+* Rear windshield wiper: 250mm; I bought [Bosch Rear H250 wiper in Motonet](https://www.motonet.fi/fi/tuote/129580/Bosch-H250-takalasinpyyhin-25-cm);
   for replacement tutorial see the [Nissan Windshield replacement video](https://www.youtube.com/watch?v=QDfQ0MzSZtE)
-* Front windshield:
+* Front windshield wipers:
-   * Driver's side: 650mm Hybrid; I bought [Bosch AeroTwin Retrofit AR26U/AR650U in Motonet](https://www.motonet.fi/fi/tuote/120192/Bosch-AeroTwin-RetroFit-AR26U--AR650U-tuulilasinpyyhin-65-cm)
+   * Driver's side: 650mm/26" Hybrid; I bought [Bosch AeroTwin Retrofit AR26U/AR650U in Motonet](https://www.motonet.fi/fi/tuote/120192/Bosch-AeroTwin-RetroFit-AR26U--AR650U-tuulilasinpyyhin-65-cm)
-   * Passenger: 400mm Hybrid; I bought [Bosch AeroTwin RetroFit AR 16 U / AR 400 U in Motonet](https://www.motonet.fi/fi/tuote/120184/Bosch-AeroTwin-RetroFit-AR16U--AR400U-tuulilasinpyyhin-40-cm).
+   * Passenger: 400mm/16" Hybrid; I bought [Bosch AeroTwin RetroFit AR 16 U / AR 400 U in Motonet](https://www.motonet.fi/fi/tuote/120184/Bosch-AeroTwin-RetroFit-AR16U--AR400U-tuulilasinpyyhin-40-cm).
      The page also links to a video showing how to replace the wiper.

 Where to buy them: